marcoalopez/marcoalopez.github.io/personal_website.md

 [Typora](https://typora.io/): I love writing in Markdown.
 I use it for everything, from quick notes to full documents.
 Typora is a minimalist Markdown editor and reader that I use often.
 Although it's not free, it's a one-time purchase with no subscription fees or renewals.
 This very website was created using Typora.

-[PostScriptToPDF](https://mendelson.org/winpostscripttopdf.html): If you often have to convert postscript files to PDF in Windows (e.g. using Perple_X) and do not have the professional version of Adobe Acrobat, this terminal-based tool is very handy and easy to automate using scripts.
+[PostScriptToPDF](https://mendelson.org/winpostscripttopdf.html): If you often have to convert postscript files to PDF (e.g. using Perple_X) and do not have the professional version of Adobe Acrobat, this terminal-based tool is very handy and easy to automate using scripts.

 ### **Miscellanea**